Calendars and contacts GUIs for Linux

 A GNOME desktop contact management Contacts seems well-integrated.
 Its documentation is meagre, presumably because it is supposed to be intuitively friendly, but it is not friendly to me.
 Maybe I offended it?
 Or perhaps the authors imagine I already know that many details have been palmed off to evolution-data-server which does all the work.
 Which I now do, after much googling.
 Also, non-obviously, I need to fire up a different app, Evolution, to even configure this app — there is no actual way to enter carddav/caldav servers in GNOME contacts directly.
 That I know of, I mean.
 Maybe I can edit some textual config file somewhere.

-So I needed to uninstall evolution and re-install as a traditional deb to get this working.
+So I needed to uninstall Evolution and re-install it as a traditional deb to get this working.
 This kind of nonsense leaves me pretty sure that no one is actually using this configuration.

 3 Thunderbird

-Also, three years later, they even added a features: Plan Less, Do More: Introducing Appointment By Thunderbird.
+Also, three years later, they even added a feature: Plan Less, Do More: Introducing Appointment By Thunderbird.
 So the project velocity is not zero.

 3.1 Native

 Thunderbird 91 released 2021-08-11, supports CardDAV and expanded CalDAV natively for integrated contacts and calendars.
 Or at least, so they claim.
 This might be less awful than the clunky plugin experience of the below options.
-Trying it out on icloud, I got calendar working after a struggle via the tedious manual method (server URL autodiscovery did not work) but carddav does not at all work, giving a login failure even though I generated a nice fresh app password for it.
+Trying it out on iCloud, I got the calendar working after a struggle via the tedious manual method (server URL autodiscovery did not work) but CardDAV does not work at all, giving a login failure even though I generated a nice fresh app password for it.
 I gave up and tried the next option.

 3.2 CardBook

-TBSync is a recent light and modular CalDAV/CardDAV option for thunderbird.
-I think it uses a thunderbird calendar extension called Lightning for calendars.
-This seems to be a simple option for getting contact and calendar syncing, and the user experience is a good as it can be in the frame of thunderbird, which is to say, adequate but not delightful, much like cardbook.
+TBSync is a recent light and modular CalDAV/CardDAV option for Thunderbird.
+I think it uses a Thunderbird calendar extension called Lightning for calendars.
+This seems to be a simple option for getting contact and calendar syncing, and the user experience is as good as it can be in the frame of Thunderbird, which is to say, adequate but not delightful, much like Cardbook.

 3.4 SOGo